a building - founders hall at dusk

 Graduate Continuous Enrollment

-The minimum requirements to be eligible to enroll through extended education are that you have advanced to candidacy, completed all the coursework required for your degree and have a current graduation date on file with the Office of the Registrar.
+The minimum requirements to be eligible to enroll through extended education are that you have advanced to candidacy, completed all the coursework required for your degree, and have a current graduation date on file with the Office of the Registrar.
 Some departments allow graduate students to register for one unit of a discipline-specific x693 course through The College of Extended Education and Global Engagement (CEEGE).
-Enrollment in the discipline-specific x693 course allows you to maintain continuous enrollment and to maintain your status in the master’s degree program.
+Enrollment in the discipline-specific x693 course allows you to maintain continuous enrollment and maintain your status in the master’s degree program.
 Please check with your graduate coordinator; additional requirements for registering through extended education vary by department.
+If you are planning on submitting your thesis/project during the summer semester but do not plan on enrolling in classes, you do not have to enroll in GCE

 Examples of Continuous Enrollment